ChicoSantos10/SSSEngine/README.md

 /core/
   /.../         # Collection of folders like ECS, JobSystem, ...
     /include/   # Header files
-    /src/       # Cpp files
+    /internal/  # Optional folder with internal logic that should not leak out of this module (e.g core) /src/       # Cpp files
   CMakeLists.txt
 ```

+As for namespaces they should at maximum nest 2 times and should be as an example SSSEngine{mainfolder}::{secondaryfolder}
+e.g. SSSEngineCore::ECS.

 ### Build System